arantespp/arantespp.com/posts/zettelkasten/human-multitasking.md

 - Multitasking is the "ability" to perform more than one task or activity at the same time.

-  - In reality, the brain is incapable of performing multiple tasks at one time, it cannot truly multitask.
+  - In reality, the brain is incapable of performing multiple tasks simultaneously.
+It cannot truly multitask.
 [Reference](https://medicalxpress.com/news/2009-08-multitasking-ability.html)

   - **What you're doing is quickly shifting your attention and focus from one thing to the next.**